-Simultaneously, advances in electronic and wireless technologies have made sharing assets easier and more efficient.
-Automobile manufacturers, rental car companies, venture-backed startups and city-sponsored programs have sprung up with new solutions ranging from large physical networks to mobile applications designed to alter routes, fill empty seats and combine fare media and real-time arrival and departure information.
+Shared transportation has grown tremendously since we began in 2014 as a result of renewed interest in urbanism and growing environmental, energy, and economic concerns intensifying the need for sustainable alternatives.
+Simultaneously, advances in electronic and wireless technologies made sharing assets—and data—easier and more efficient.
+This led to automobile manufacturers, rental car companies, venture-backed startups, and city-sponsored programs springing up with new solutions ranging from large physical networks to mobile applications designed to alter routes, fill empty seats, and combine fare media with real-time arrival and departure information.

 - Provide more mobility choices